apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/restart-mysql-cluster.md

    mysql-cluster        default          apecloud-mysql            ac-mysql-8.0.30        Delete                    Running        Jan 29,2023 14:29 UTC+0800
    ```

-   - STATUS=Restarting: it means the cluster restart is in progress.
+   - STATUS=Updating: it means the cluster restart is in progress.
    - STATUS=Running: it means the cluster has been restarted.